 See links below for an overview for the curriculum in each year group

 See links below for an overview of the curriculum in each Base class

-Within the History and Science subject pages, you can now find 'Knowledge Organisers'.
-These show all the knowledge children are expected to acquire over a half term related to a particular theme within the foundation subject.
-For example, In Year 1 children learn about toys and the history of toys forms a large part of this topic.
-Therefore, you will find a ‘Knowledge Organiser’ that relates to the history of toys containing key facts, key vocabulary, examples of toys and toys throughout history placed on a timeline.
+Within many of the foundation subjects, you can find 'Knowledge Organisers'.
+These show the knowledge children are expected to acquire over a half term related to a particular theme within a foundation subject.
+For example, in Year 1 children learn about the history of toys so their is a history knowledge organiser with key facts about toys from the past, key vocabulary, examples of toys and toys throughout history placed on a timeline.
 The knowledge organiser also contains links to previous and future learning, showing how we build upon our subject knowledge each year.
 ‘Knowledge Organisers’ will be used in class to support children’s learning and can also be used at home.
-Teachers will also use this document to support them in making assessment judgments.
-Knowledge Organisers for Geography will be coming soon.
+Teachers will use this document to support them in making assessment judgments.

 Use the link below to access all subject pages:

 Medium Term Planner: